 1. What Is This Course and How Does It Work?

-One Big Win is designed to help you do two things:
+One Big Win is an online course designed to help you do two things:

 The Block Method is the simple, universal productivity method I described in my ebook, How to Do Things: Productivity for the Productivity-Challenged.
 This course assumes you’ve read How to Do Things already, and have a basic grasp of the Block Method.